emqx/emqx-docs/en_US/dashboard/authz.md

 ## Settings

-When you need to modify the backend of authorization, you can click `Settings` in the list page, and you can modify the configuration in the settings page, such as when you need to modify the content of the permission rules of ACL file, or when some connection information of the external database occurs or the query statement is changed.
+When you need to modify the backend of authorization, you can click `Settings` on the list page, and you can modify the configuration on the settings page, such as when you need to modify the content of the permission rules of the ACL file, or when some connection information of the external database occurs or the query statement is changed.

 ## Global Settings

 Click the `Settings` button in the upper right corner of the list page to configure the authorization globally.

 Set the action when the authorization does not match, allow or deny, and whether to ignore the message or disconnect.
-Whether to enable the cache of authorization data, when it is enabled, it can reduce the access pressure on the authorization data backend.
+Whether enabling the cache of authorization data, when it is enabled, it can reduce the access pressure on the authorization data backend.
 Click `Clear Cache` on the right side to quickly clear all current authorization result caches.

 ![image](./assets/authz-settings.png)